johnrefani/Sto-Fun-Kids/README.md

 "Loro Gets Stuck and Town of Makinang" is a delightful children's book that tells the story of Loro, a curious parrot, and the vibrant town of Makinang.
 This gamification project aims to enhance the storytelling experience by incorporating interactive elements and educational mini-games.

 ## Download Links
 Download the [latest apk](https://github.com/johnrefani/Elementalix/releases/download/v0.1/Elementalix.apk) for mobile devices.
-And download [this](https://github.com/johnrefani/Sto-Fun-Kids/releases/download/Pc/Sto.Fun.Kids.PC.rar) for your computer.
+Or download [this](https://github.com/johnrefani/Sto-Fun-Kids/releases/download/Pc/Sto.Fun.Kids.PC.rar) for your computer.

 ## Features